-Department of Mechanical Engineering within the Thomas J. Watson School of Engineering and Applied Science
+Department of Mechanical Engineering within the Thomas J. Watson College of Engineering and Applied Science

 Student Excellence Scholarship

-The Mechanical Engineering department is now offering a new $1,000 scholarship to all of the top master's program applicants.
+The Department of Mechanical Engineering is offering a new scholarship to all of the top master's degree program applicants.
+The scholarship is a one-time award for eligible, incoming masters students with a value of $1,000 and will be provided when the student enrolls.

 Check us out!